-Skills Gained in a Business Administration Program
+Skills Gained With a Business Administration Degree

 - Project Management

 Project management skills help individuals advance in their business administration career paths.
 Effective project management involves detailed planning; open team communication; and the ability to prioritize tasks, manage resources, and stay within a budget.
 While general business administration degrees teach project management basics, students can also choose project management as a specialty.

 Like analytical skills, organizational skills underpin other business competencies, such as decision-making, problem-solving, and leadership.
 In business management and administration careers, individuals use organizational skills to set goals, develop and assign tasks, and delegate duties.

 Careers that take advantage of a business administration degree require proficiency in verbal and written communication.
 A team leader must be able to communicate with all stakeholders of a project and convey expectations and goals.
 The five main elements of business communication include collaboration, public speaking, listening, reading others, and written communication.

 Along with factors like program cost and length, on-campus requirements, and accreditation, students should weigh available concentrations or specialties and how these options may affect their available career paths.
 Many students -- even at the undergraduate level -- tend to know the business administration careers they want to pursue.